DamoM73/digital-solutions-text/ds_textbook/1_explore/6_identify_requirements/unit_2.md

 You will need to consider the following issues:

-- data accuracy
-- data completeness
-- data models
-- storage
-- output requirements
-- data formats
-- validation rules
+- Accuracy: Is the information false?
+- Completeness: Are there gaps in the data?
-- data requirements
+- Reliability: Is the data contradictory?
+- Timeliness: Is the information up to date?
+- Relevance: How applicable is the data to what you’re trying to do?
+- Availability: Is the data accessible to those who need it?